NEW BUILDINGS AND ADDITIONS (PART 9)

 Applications for Building Permits for Part 9 buildings or additions shall include:

-- Detailed site plan (Click Here for PDF) (not required for interior renovations);
+- Detailed site plan (Click Here for PDF) (not required for interior renovations) or Floor Plan for Interior Renovations / Tenant Development;

-- Detailed letter of intent (Click Here for PDF) (not required for interior renovations unless there is a change of use) Please be sure to include the tenant's legal name and trade name, as applicable;
+- Detailed letter of intent (Guide - Click Here for PDF) (not required for interior renovations unless there is a change of use) Please be sure to include the tenant's legal name and trade name, as applicable;

 - Detailed Scope of Work (for renovations/repairs);

-- One (1) paper copy and one (1) legible PDF that is signed and sealed by a Manitoba Licensed Professional Engineer (dated within one year of the complete application date) are required.
-If no PDF is available then two (2) paper copies are required.
+- One (1) legible PDF copy of building plans that are signed and sealed by a Manitoba Licensed Professional Engineer and dated within one year of the complete application date (a paper copy of the plans may also be requested, depending on the project).
+If there is no PDF available, two (2) legible paper copies that are drawn and printed to scale are required.
 Minimum paper size of 36" x 24".
-All plans are to be drawn to a minimum scale of 1:500 or 1”= 40’;
+Plans are to be drawn to a minimum scale of 1:250 or 1/8” = 1’;

 - Manitoba Building Code analysis (if applicable);

-- Letters of Assurance (if applicable) from all design professionals involved, including responsibility for Manitoba Energy Code for Buildings (MECB) (Click Here for PDF);
+- Letters of Assurance (if applicable) from all design professionals involved, including responsibility for Manitoba Energy Code for Buildings (MECB) (Template - Click Here for PDF).
+All Letters of Assurance must be followed with Letters of Certification and/or Occupancy upon project completion (Letter Format - Click Here for PDF (must be provided on Engineer/Architect company letterhead - only copy the section(s) that apply));

 - Status of Title(s) for all land subject to the application (not required for interior renovations).
 The Status of Title(s) cannot be more than 30 days old.
-The Status of Title(s) can by acquired from your lawyer or from the Winnipeg Land Titles Office.
+The Status of Title(s) can by acquired from your lawyer, the Winnipeg Land Titles Office (Teranet Manitoba), or by purchasing them directly from the SIPD office.
 Additionally, a letter from your lawyer may be required if the property is in the process of being transferred to your name;

 - Total construction value (i.e., final project costs including all material and labour);